netcup-community/community-tutorials/README.md

 Once done, open a Pull Request.
 A Repository Maintainer will review your tutorial and either accept it or get back to you with feedback.

 ## Rewards
- If your tutorial is accepted, you will receive an E-Mail to the address you provide in your GitHub account, asking for your netcup customer-ID in order to process your reward.
+ If your tutorial is accepted, you will receive an E-Mail (sent from our name@anexia-it.com addresses) to the address you provide in your GitHub account, asking for your netcup customer-ID in order to process your reward.

 1) Rewards are solely granted in the form of netcup vouchers, exclusively for published tutorials.